EUBIToken/MintyDEFI/addliquidity.md

 [Here's an instruction on how to grant spending approval](https://github.com/EUBIToken/MintyDEFI/blob/main/approve.md)

 NOTE: despite the fact that tokens deployed via MintyDEFI are called ERC-223 tokens, they have full backward compartiability for ERC-20 Spending Approval, since we have to send 2 diffrent tokens to a smart contract at once here.
+Also, you only need to grant spending approval when adding liquidity for the first time.

 address: 0x16d83191c561fa6ecdb91b0e0a9e0b3642d0e80d